kcaisley/frida/design_notes/edet.md

 A unifying factor of detectors of high-energy particles is that they have a high spectral SNR, and very often have little information of interested encoded in that domain.
 And so we are typically more concerned with just counting accurately.
 (Good DQE and good linearity)

+Why is CDS needed if there is such a high signal?
+Is it more to perform offset for array wide normalization?

 # Other detectors